This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Make sure the pressure valve is on the 'sealed' setting.
-Lock the lid, press the 'manual' button and hit the up arrow until the display reads 60 minutes.
+- PRESSURE COOK: Seal the valve.
+Lock the lid, cook on manual, high pressure, for 60 minutes.
 It'll take around 20 minutes for the pressure to build up before it actually starts the cooking process.

 Notes

-- To remove the fat from the chicken broth: Refrigerate the broth until the fat layer solidifies at the top.
+- To remove the fat from the chicken broth: Refrigerate the broth until the grease layer solidifies at the top.
 Remove with a spoon before using.

 Can you give instructions to make your chicken broth without a pressure cooker, like on stovetop or in a crockpot?
 I don’t have a pressure cooker.
 Thanks.